Pancreatitis is the inflammation of the pancreas and is classified in two ways: Acute and chronic.

 - Acute pancreatitis was first described in 1882, while chronic pancreatitis was first described in 1946.

-The Southeast Gastro team is here to help with your pancreatitis diagnosis and treatment.
+The Gastro Health team is here to help with your pancreatitis diagnosis and treatment.
 If you think you have pancreatitis, please call us today or click here to request an appointment.